 VIII - Cookie

 My strongest memory is that of hearing Robert Moses speak.
 He was truly inspiring.
-He'd been doing civil rights work for years in the South and got the idea that maybe they could make more progress if they got a bunch of white kids involved.
+He'd been doing civil rights work for years in the South and had the idea that maybe there could be more progress if a bunch of white kids were involved.
 His plan was right.
-The time was right.
-And he was right, committed to non violent action and able to speak to and motivate people from ghettos and universities, from board rooms to community meeting halls.
+He was right and the time was right.
+Moses was committed to non violent action and able to motivate people from ghettos to universities, from board rooms to community meeting halls.
 I got to talk with him a few times.
-He was gentle, dignified, emanating strength and quiet authority, non judgmental, natural humility, didn't take himself too seriously.
+He was gentle, dignified, emanating strength and quiet authority, non judgmental, with natural humility, didn't take himself too seriously.
 A rare person.